 - Hunger and U.S. Health: The relationship between eating well and good health is well known.
 We learn from an early age that “you are what you eat” and consuming fruits and vegetables is important.
 With the growth of the obesity epidemic, much of the attention on food consumption in America has focused on the volume, caloric density and fat content of food consumed, with good reason.
 What is often missing in our discussion of good health and food consumption is the tragic level of hunger in America.
 For more information about the connection between hunger and health in the U.S., please visit the Come to the Table website.

-- Hunger and National Security: There are inseparable links between food security and national security, as well as pervasive hunger issues among our nation’s veterans that must be addressed.
+- Hunger and National Security: (Pending finalization) There are inseparable links between food security and national security, as well as pervasive hunger issues among our nation’s veterans that must be addressed.
 The Alliance Advocacy Committee is working to help raise awareness of the long-term relationship between hunger and security.

 You can also learn about upcoming events and committee meetings on our Events Calendar.